 How to apply

-Applicants should send a copy of their CV accompanied by a short written statement of no more than 200 words setting out their suitability for the role and describing their relevant skills and experience to the Bar Council’s Young Bar and Employed Bar Policy and Programme Manager, Lesley Orero at YBC@BarCouncil.org.uk.
+Applicants should send a copy of their CV accompanied by a short, written statement stating their suitability for the role and describing their skills and experience, to: Stuart McMillan, Policy Analyst: Legal Practice & Remuneration, SMcMillan@BarCouncil.org.uk

 The closing date for applications is 10:00, Friday 6 August 2021.